reactive/data-client/docs/guides/network-errors.md

+---
-# Dealing with network errors
+title: Dealing with network errors
+---
 When you use the `useResource()` hook, React will suspend rendering while the network request takes place.
 But what happens if there is a network failure?
 It will throw the network error.
 When this happens you'll want to have an